Americans divided as states postpone abortions over coronavirus

 Several professional obstetric and gynecological groups have said delays to abortions could be risky.

-“It’s essential that people seeking abortion can make time-sensitive decisions about their care and have access to providers without politicised interference,” said Heather Shumaker of the National Women’s Law Center, a rights group.
+“It’s essential that people seeking abortion can make time-sensitive decisions about their care and have access to providers without politicized interference,” said Heather Shumaker of the National Women’s Law Center, a rights group.

 Abortions in the United States are usually performed in outpatient settings or at home using drugs to end pregnancies, according to the Guttmacher Institute, a research group.